rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide/rke1-self-assessment-guide-with-cis-v1.7-k8s-v1.25.md

 Based on your system, restart the kubelet service.
 For example: systemctl daemon-reload systemctl restart kubelet.service

-Clusters provisioned by RKE handles certificate rotation directly through RKE.
+Not Applicable - Clusters provisioned by RKE handles certificate rotation directly through RKE.

 **Audit Config:**